airtasker/spot/README.md

 npx @airtasker/spot generate --api api.ts
 ```

+# Why we built Spot

+At first glance, you may wonder why we bothered building Spot.
+Why not use OpenAPI (formely known as Swagger) to describe your API?
+At the core, we built Spot because we wanted a better developer experience.

+## Writing contracts

+OpenAPI documents are stored as YAML files, following a very specific schema.
+You won’t know that you used the wrong field name or forgot to wrap a type definition into a schema object unless you run a good OpenAPI linter.
+Most developers who aren’t intimately familiar with the OpenAPI specification end up using a visual editor such as Swagger Editor or Stoplight.

+Since Spot leverages the TypeScript syntax, all you need is to write valid TypeScript code.
+Your editor will immediately tell you when your code is invalid.
+It will tell you what’s missing, and you even get autocomplete for free.
+We could have picked any other typed language—TypeScript just happened to be one of the most concise and ubiquitous for us.

+## Reviewing contracts

+We believe that API contracts should be checked into Git, or whichever code versioning system you use.
+In addition, API contracts should be systematically peer reviewed.
+It’s far too easy for a backend engineer to incorrectly assume what client engineers expect from an endpoint.

+Because of their complex nested structure and the richness of the OpenAPI specification, OpenAPI documents can be difficult to review in a pull request.
+They’re great for machines, but not always for humans.
+Spot aims to be as human-readable as possible.
+We’ve seen developers become a lot more engaged in discussions on pull requests for Spot contracts, compared to our previous OpenAPI documents.

+## Interoperability with various formats

+Depending on what you're trying to achieve (testing, documentation, client code generation…), you'll find tools that only work with OpenAPI 2 (Swagger), and newer tools that only support OpenAPI 3.
+You may also find tools for a different API ecosystem such as JSON Schema or API Blueprint.

+We built Spot with this in mind.
+Instead of having to juggle various API format converters, Spot can generate every major API document format.
+This is why we called it "Single Point Of Truth".

+# Status

 This is work in progress as of 14 Nov 2018:

 - [x] Functional TypeScript DSL